-This document details the Worcestershire Pension Fund's (WPF) policy on the methodology for assessment of ongoing contribution requirements and termination payments in the event of the cessation of an employer's participation in the Fund.
-This document also covers WPF's policy on admissions into the Fund and sets out the considerations for current and former admission bodies.
-It supplements the general policy of the Fund as set out in the Funding Strategy Statement (FSS).
+This document details the Fund's policy on the methodology for assessment of ongoing contribution requirements and admissions into the.
+It supplements the general policy of the Fund as set out in the FSS.

 - Admission bodies are required to have an "admission agreement" with the Fund.
 In conjunction with the Regulations, the admission agreement sets out the conditions of participation of the admission body including which employees (or categories of employees) are eligible to be members of the Fund. - Scheme Employers have a statutory right to participate in the LGPS and their staff therefore can become members of the LGPS at any time, although some organisations (Part 2 Scheme Employers) do need to designate eligibility for its staff.